nischalbasuti/PLC_Project/README.md

 ## Todo
 ### Basic Functionalities
-- Implement array assignment with expression  (did assignment with integer for now, need to change CUP) (and type checking, if needed.) (done with declaration and accessing);
 - Implement cartesian product.
 - Implement functions (along with local and global variables).
 - Type checking.(sorta done-ish, need to display proper errors and stuff)